Many people may not think about these ten things about the Garden of Eden. Here’s what you should know:

 From the very beginning, Eden was not meant to be static; it was headed somewhere.
 We could say there was an eschatology of Eden.
 God’s intentions for his creation have always been headed toward consummation, toward glory.

-2. Eden was abundant, but it wasn’t yet expansive.
+2. The Garden of Eden was abundant, but it wasn’t yet expansive.

 Genesis 2:8 tells us that on the earth God created, “the LORD God planted a garden in Eden, in the east.”
 He instructed Adam and Eve to “be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth” (Gen 1:28).
 Clearly there was an expansion project in the works.
 As Adam and Eve worked and kept the garden, and as they were fruitful and multiplied, Eden would grow beyond its current boundaries, and the glory of Adam and Eve’s royal rule would increase.